 Ceramic welding does, in fact, provide a very similar weld mass compared to the substrate refractory being restored.
 Difficult repairs are better facilitated with the use of Fuse Tech’s special water-and-air-cooled furnace viewing equipment which allows technicians to view hard-to-see areas of interest.
 This equipment is capable of recording color or black and white video with audio.

-Fuse Tech is also able to print on-site photographs of any area inside the furnace or vessel.
+Fuse Tech is also able to print on-site photographs of any area inside the commercial furnace or vessel.
 This provides a useful tool to help gauge ceramic welding value by showing customers the before and after photos of the repairs.

 - No Down Time